-- 1. to provide graduates with high quality preparation for the practice of biomedical engineering and related disciplines at the professional level; - 2. to offer graduates opportunities to pursue graduate studies, lifelong learning, and to offer services to their professions; and - 3. to provide graduates who are able to supply technical expertise and engineering education services to industry and the community.
+- 1. to provide graduates with high quality preparation for the practice of leadership in biomedical engineering and related disciplines at the professional level; - 2. to offer graduates opportunities to pursue graduate studies, lifelong learning, and to offer services to their professions; and - 3. to provide graduates who are able to supply technical and engineering expertise to industry and the community.